LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 One of the main motivations for proposing a [certificate-based communication](https://lisk.io/blog/research/introduction-blockchain-interoperability) between chains is the ability for all chains in the ecosystem to remain state machines.
 This means that all information needed to validate and advance a chain to the next block is present on the chain itself.
 In the Lisk interoperability solution, the only information that needs social consensus is information about the initial validators of the other chain.
 On the mainchain, this information is received via the sidechain registration command; on sidechains, in a similar way, via the mainchain registration command.

-The interoperability module provides the data structures and functionalities necessary for interoperability between chains of the Lisk ecosystem.
-In this LIP, we specify the properties, serialization, and initial values of the interoperability module.
+The Interoperability module provides the data structures and functionalities necessary for interoperability between chains of the Lisk ecosystem.
+In this LIP, we specify the properties, serialization, and initial values of the Interoperability module.

 ## Rationale